多文化適応・臨床、国際的な心理支援の現場に関心を持つ研究者・実践者が集い、実践知と理論知を往還させながら、学び合う場として望月宇によって設立された。

 Journal of Comparative Clinical Psychology

-This is an academic journal published twice a year, featuring research articles, practice reports, and theoretical studies by members of the Society.
+The Journal of Comparative Clinical Psychology is a peer-reviewed academic journal published twice a year by the Society.
+It publishes original articles, practice reports, theoretical studies, and related scholarly contributions primarily by members of the Society.

-Articles published in the journal are made available through J-STAGE, CiNii Research, the National Diet Library of Japan, and other platforms, and are widely used by researchers and practitioners both in Japan and abroad.
+Articles published in the journal are made available through academic platforms such as J-STAGE, CiNii Research, and the National Diet Library, and are accessible to researchers and practitioners in Japan and abroad.

 Online ISSN: 2760-2575